deeplearninc/hub-api-client/README.md

     ]
 )
 ```
-### Excpetions
+### Exceptions

 * `HubApiClient.FatalApiError` - retry doesn't make sense in most cases it measn error in source code of consumer or API
 * `HubApiClient.InvalidParamsError` - call with invalid params in most cases can be fixed in consumers source code
-* `HubApiClient.RetryableApiError` - some network related issue when request retry can make sense
+* `HubApiClient.RetryableApiError` - some network related issue when request retry can make sense like 503 error, timeouts and connection errors
 * `HubApiClient.MissingParamError` - client side validation fail, can be fixed only on consumers code side

 In all case see exception content it contains more specific details for each case